kubeflow/examples/pytorch_mnist/README.md

-# End-to-End kubeflow tutorial using a Sequence-to-Sequence model
+# End-to-End kubeflow tutorial using a Pytorch model in Google Cloud

-This example demonstrates how you can use `kubeflow` end-to-end to train and serve a distributed Pytorch model on an existing kubernetes cluster.
+This example demonstrates how you can use `kubeflow` end-to-end to train and serve a distributed Pytorch model on a kubernetes cluster in GCP.
 This tutorial is based upon the below projects:
 - [DDP training CPU and GPU in Pytorch-operator example](https://github.com/kubeflow/pytorch-operator/tree/master/examples/ddp/mnist)
 - [Google Codelabs - "Introduction to Kubeflow on Google Kubernetes Engine"](https://github.com/googlecodelabs/kubeflow-introduction)